userVincent/KM-DFX/README.md

 ### Step 2: Adjust Configuration

-Open the configuration file and adjust lines 35 and 36 accordingly:
+Open the configuration file and adjust lines 35 and 36 in the KM-DFX.tcl script accordingly:

 ```tcl
 set origin_dir "."